sprince1204/Patient_portal/README.md

 # Patient Documents Portal

-A simple full-stack application that allows users to upload, list, download, and delete medical documents.
+This patient document portal allows a user to upload, view, download, and delete medical PDF/image files.
+The system uses:

+- Node.js + Express for backend API
+- SQLite for file metadata
+- Local uploads folder for file storage
+- React + Tailwind CSS for UI
+- REST APIs to manage documents
+- This project fulfills all core requirements as listed in the assignment.

 ## Features